History of fashion design: 1920s

 The style of Jean Patou was never mainstream, but full of originality and characterized by a studied simplicity which was to win him fame, particularly in the American markets.
 Many of his garments, with their clean lines, geometric and Cubist motifs, and mixture of luxury and practicality, were designed to satisfy the new vogue for the outdoor life, and bore a remarkable similarity to modern sportswear.
 The most famous advocate of his style was Suzanne Lenglen, the legendary tennis champion.

 In menswear, there was a growing mood of informality, among the Americans especially, which was mirrored in fashions that emphasized youthfulness and relaxation.
 In the past, there was a special outfit for every event in the well-dressed gentleman's day, but young men in the 1920s, no longer afraid to show their youthfulness, began to wear the same soft wool suit all day long.
 Short suit jackets replaced the old long jackets of the past which were now only worn for formal occasions.
 Men had a variety of sports clothes available to them, including sweaters and short pants, commonly known as knickers.
 For evening wear a short tuxedo was more fashionable than the tail-coat, which was now seen as somewhat old-fashioned.
 The London cut, with its slim lines, loose-fitting sleeves, and padded shoulders, perfected by the English tailor Scholte, was very popular.

 Fair Isle patterns became very popular for both sexes.
 Heels, at the time, were often over two inches high and helped popularize the two-tone shoe.
 Salvatore Ferragamo and André Perugia were two of the most influential and respected designers in footwear.
 Many stars of silent film had a significant impact on fashion during the 1920s, including Louise Brooks, Gloria Swanson, and Colleen Moore.
-The lighthearted, forward-looking fashions of the 1920s gradually came to halt after the Wall Street Crash of 1929, and succumbed to a more conservative style.
+The lighthearted, forward-looking fashions of the 1920s gradually came to halt after the Wall Street crash of 1929, and succumbed to a more conservative style.
 While the flapper look persisted into 1930, it quickly disappeared afterward, although bell-shaped hats lasted through 1933.

+Prior to the 1920s, dress for the youngest boys and girls was styled very similarly.
+Some children during this decade began to be distinguished by the (today) "traditional" colors of blue for boys and pink for girls.